notofonts/noto-fonts/issue_template.md

 ## Defect Report
-Use this template for filing a defect report.
+> Noto fonts can be obtained from https://github.com/googlefonts/noto-fonts/tree/master/unhinted/otf/ (unhinted OTF) or https://github.com/googlefonts/noto-fonts/tree/master/hinted/ttf/ (hinted TTF).
+If you find a problem with either of these then please use this template to file a defect report.
 For feature requests and other matters, you can use part of the template and delete what you don't need.

 ### Title
   > Should be brief but contain essential information.